quarter-spiral/playercenter-backend/README.md

 ### Retrieve public information about a player

 Does not need any authentication.
+The response from this endpoint is very close to the non-public information about players (**GET** ``/:UUID:``) .
+It omits any sensible data (e.g. venue specific IDs), though.

 #### Request